-This range is used when vehicle is standing for prolonged periods with engine running.
-Engine may be started in this range.
+Use this range when the vehicle is standing for prolonged periods with the engine running.
+The engine may be 5 started in this range.
 Set the parking brake and shift the transmission into PARK if you must leave the vehicle.